wp-plugins/si-contact-form/readme.txt

 No setting necessary, it just works.

 == Changelog ==

+= 1.6.5 =
+- (18 Sep 2009) - Added proper nonce protection to options forms.
+- Added option to reset the styles to defaults (incase you tried to adjust them and did not like the results).
+- Fixed typo in file name for Portuguese - Brazil language (pt_BR).
+- Fixed several language files [BR, FR, NO, DE...] had word "Submit" spelled as "submit".

 = 1.6.4 =
 - (14 Sep 2009) - Added E-mail test feature in options, if you are not receiving mail, try it.
 It will display troubleshooting information.